 As you can see in the pictures above, my cabinets were white.
 The granite is somewhat brownish with dark gray specks.
 Since I went with such a light colored wall, I decided to do a really dark cabinet.
 I loved it.
 I think it really grounds the vanity area and makes it more of a feature.
 It compliments the granite and adds great contrast to the tile.

 I had never worked with chalk paint before and it is a little different than painting with latex paint.
 It does not feel as smooth when you are applying it with your brush.
 I guess that is the chalk texture.
 Your brush just doesn’t slide as easily.
 It’s not difficult, just a different sensation.
-I painted two coats on the cabinets and then decided I would use that sandpaper to do a little distressing around the edges.
-Once I thought they looked good, I wiped them down to remove all the dust.
-The chalk paint that I used required a sealer.
-I used a flat sealer so I didn’t loose that chalky look.
-I did two coats of sealer.
-I had a little help from my daughter on this one.
+I painted two coats on the cabinets.

-I took down the sconces that I hated and replaced them with some outdoor sconces that had a little more farmhouse style.
+I took down the sconces that I hated and replaced them with some outdoor sconces from Home Depot that had a little more farmhouse style.
 This really wasn’t all that difficult, but I did learn what not to do on the first one.

-I painted the mirror with the same chalk paint I used on the cabinets and then added a light layer of Rub-N-Buff with a rough paint brush.
+I painted the mirror with the same chalk paint I used on the cabinets and then added a light layer of Rub-N-Buff in antique white with a rough paint brush.

 I used the same Rub-N-Buff on the knobs.
-I just used my finger to apply it to the knobs.
+I just used my finger to lightly apply it.

 On the targets we just drew circles and painted.